DSF Funded Research

 DSF has Contributed Over . to Research

 DSF is dedicated to funding the highest caliber research on Dravet syndrome and associated epilepsies.
 Our focus is on research projects that will find new treatments and improve the quality of life for those living with Dravet syndrome.
-DSF places a high priority on funding research that has a clear path to genetic understanding, clinical application, and/or therapeutic development.
-Research applications undergo rigorous scientific review and are judged principally on novelty of the hypotheses, innovation, scientific quality, strength of approach, likelihood of success, and importantly, projects that are relevant to the needs of the patient community.
+DSF places a high priority on funding research that has a clear path to genetic and molecular understanding, clinical application, and/or therapeutic development for Dravet syndrome.
+Research applications undergo rigorous scientific review and are judged principally on novelty of the hypotheses, innovation, scientific quality, strength of approach, likelihood of success, and importantly, projects that are relevant to the needs of the patient community and aligned with the goals of DSF.

-DSF grant applications go through a rigorous NIH-style scientific review process, with careful consideration given to conflicts of interest bringing in additional outsdie scientific reviewers when necessary.
+DSF grant applications go through a rigorous NIH-style scientific review process, with careful consideration given to conflicts of interest, bringing in additional outside scientific reviewers when necessary.
 The scientific review is followed by final decisions from our Board of Directors, who reflect not only on the scientific merit, but also the priorities of the patient community.

 Learn more about Grant Categories and Funding Opportunities